 In November 2020, Sampo sold some of its shares in Nordea to institutional investors with an accelerated bookbuild offering.
-Sampo reduced its Nordea stake further in May 2021.
-The transactions reduced Sampo’s holdings in Nordea to 11.87 per cent, Sampo continues to be Nordea’s largest shareholder.
+Sampo reduced its Nordea stake further in May and September 2021.
+The transactions reduced Sampo’s holdings in Nordea to 10.1 per cent, Sampo continues to be Nordea’s largest shareholder.

-In 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum Life, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
-If and Mandatum Life are wholly-owned by Sampo plc, while Topdanmark and Hastings are partly-owned with 47 per cent and 70 per cent stakes.
+In 2021, Sampo’s business consists of four segments: If, which is the largest P&C insurer in the Nordic Countries; Mandatum, which focuses on life insurance and asset management; the Danish insurance company Topdanmark and Hastings in the UK.
+If and Mandatum are wholly-owned by Sampo plc, while Topdanmark and Hastings are partly-owned with 47 per cent and 70 per cent stakes.

 Main photo: Ismo Pekkarinen, Lehtikuva

 Sampo's Chairman of the Board Björn Wahlroos and Group CEO Kari Stadigh at the Annual General Meeting in 2016.

 During 2010’s Sampo strenghtened its position as significant Nordic insurance group and one of the most valuable companies listed on Nasdaq Helsinki.

 The history of Sampo is in many ways the history of a nation.
 The company was reminded of this when it started searching for the missing owners of old paper share certificates at the end of 2016.